Shawn-Yu-1/AGGNet/README.md

-# AGG: Attention based Gated Convolutional GAN for Image Inpainting with Prior Guided
+# AGG: Attention-Based Gated Convolutional GAN for Image Inpainting with Prior Guided

-AGGNets is a GAN base network for image inpainting.
+AGGNets is a GAN-based network for image inpainting.
 This work is combine gated convouiton with attention mechanism. we also use the prior infomation for guided.

 <img src="./samples/celeba_1.png">
 <img src="./samples/celeba_2.png">